stefanofa/awesome/README.md

 *   [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - The personal finance app for everyone

+*   [discourse/discourse](https://github.com/discourse/discourse) - A platform for community discussion.
+Free, open, simple.

 ## Lua

 *   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

+## Jinja

+*   [hauben/ansible-play-strapi](https://github.com/hauben/ansible-play-strapi) - Ansible play with several roles to deploy the headless CMS Strapi on Amazon AWS (EC2, VPC, RDS, S3)

+## SCSS

+*   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in CSS, Sass, and LESS.